-An average person living in Finland should expect a cost of living of around 1,500 Euros per month.
-This includes paying rent, food and all other expenses one normally has during a month.
+An average person living in Finland should expect a cost of living of around 1,550 Euros per month.
+This includes paying rent, food and all other expenses one person normally has during a month.

 While this is not a minimum budget by any means, it’s not a very extravagant one either.
 With this amount, you should expect to live a decent life in Finland, but without allowing yourself too many luxuries each month.

 This value will obviously depend, first of all, on the city and area where you will live in Finland, because more developed cities, central areas, business centers or richer regions will definitely practice higher costs than others, especially when it comes to accommodation which will be one of your highest expenses each month.

 Your own lifestyle, the frequency of your cinema nights, how often you go out, how many times a day you eat, if you’re used to cooking at home, eating out or ordering food delivery, if you walk to your workplace, use public transportation, personal car or taxi – all these will strongly influence the average monthly cost for your own life in Finland.

 Below, anyway, see some indicative prices for the most basic needs and expenses you will encounter as soon as you move to Finland and start working there.
 These will probably help you estimate the cost of living based on your own approach to monthly expenses.